cephidstar/learn_public/BigQuery.md

 ~~~~

 !
 Careful!
 Make sure the backslash at the end of the first line is recognized.
-If it is red,

 bq query --use_legacy_sql=false \

-delete it and retype it starting from preceding characters, until it is recognized.
+If it is colored red, delete it and retype it starting from preceding characters, until it is recognized.
 Otherwise your script will not run properly.

-On the command line in the bottom panel, run your script with ***$ ./myfirstbqscript.sh***  If prompted, click to authorize use of the bq command.
+Step 6.
+On the command line in the bottom panel, run your script with ***./myfirstbqscript.sh***  If prompted, click to authorize use of the bq command.

-Was there a permissions error when you ran it?

-With no other permissions settings entered, each newly defined script file you attempt run will require you to open up the permissions.
-On the command line, execute ***$ chmod +x myfirstbqscript.sh***

-Try running the script again.
+***Was there a permissions error when you ran your script?*** With no other permissions settings entered, each newly created script file you attempt run will require you to open up the permissions.
+Correct the issue by executing ***chmod +x myfirstbqscript.sh*** then run the script again.

 You should get a result similar to the one below.

 ![](/assets/images/bq_sql_output_bd.png)

 ## Converting SQL Queries to Parameterized Queries

 When executing SQL from code, it's impractical to have to edit an SQL statement each time you want to produce slightly different results.